 viaSport has a number of programs that support community sport participation such as the Sport Participation Program, Community Sport Development Fund, and Aboriginal sport grants.
 For more information visit www.viasport.ca

 Community sport groups seeking funding may be eligible for gaming revenues (for example, by running licensed events and/or through the Community Gaming Grant program).
-For more information or to apply go to the gaming website at www.gaming.gov.bc.ca Arts, culture and sport groups can apply during the annual sport group intake period Feb 1 - May 31.
-The link https://www.gaming.gov.bc.ca/grants/forms-guidelines.htm is a consolidated page of informational documents, guidelines and online applications.
+For more information or to apply go to the gaming website Arts, culture and sport groups can apply during the annual sport group intake period Feb 1 - May 31.

 Hosting BC provides funding for international, national, provincial or regional level sport events.
 Organizers can apply for funding for event operational expenses.
 Events must be sanctioned by the relevant national or provincial sport organization and support the development of athletes.
 For more information visit Hosting BC.

 The B.C.
-Government provides funding to the Aboriginal Sport, Recreation and Physical Activity Partners Council which uses this support to:
+Government provides funding to the Indigenous Sport, Physical Activity and Recreation Council (ISPARC) which uses this support to:

-- offset equipment costs to increase Aboriginal youth participation in sport, recreation and physical activity (SRPA) programs
+- offset equipment costs to increase Aboriginal youth participation in sport, recreation and physical activityprograms

-- develop and deliver SRPA programs identified within each of the six Regional Action Plans, as produced by the Aboriginal Sport Regional Committees
+- develop and deliver programs identified within each of the six Regional Action Plans, as produced by the ISPARC Regional Committees

-For more information, visit Aboriginal Sport, Recreation and Physical Activity Partners Council.
+For more information, visit Indigenous Sport, Physical Activity and Recreation Council.

 Sport and recreation facilities are generally funded locally, primarily through user fees and local government taxes.

 Gaming grants (available through the Community Gaming Program may be used up in a capital project that has a total cost of $20,000 or less and is essential to the delivery of an approved program.
 Sports can apply during the Sport Group application period (February 1 to May 31 annually).
-See www.gaming.gov.bc.ca
+For more information or to apply go to the gaming website.

 From time to time, sport and recreation facilities are eligible under a number of infrastructure programs administered by the Ministry of Community, Sport and Cultural Development.
 Please visit infrastructure grants As well, the Ministry of Transportation and Infrastructure has funding for cycling-related infrastructure through programs such as Bike BC.